Jjschwartz/NetworkAttackSimulator/cyber_attack_simulator/envs/README.md

 ## Specifying an environment

 The environment is defined by:
-- number of subnets and how many machines on each subnet
+- subnets: list of subnets and how many machines on each subnet
 - Network topology: the connectivity of each subnet (i.e. which subnets are connected to each other, which are connected to the public internet)
+- sensitive machines: the list of sensitive machines and their value
-- the number of services available (i.e. how many possible exploits are available)
+- number of services: the number of services available (i.e. how many possible exploits are available)
-- the list of sensitive machines and their value
+- service exploits: the cost and success probability of each service exploit
+- machine configurations: which services are running on each machine in network
+- firewall: which service traffic is permitted for inter subnet connection on network

 There are two options for generating a new environement: